 Now for the details:

 Q: What is a Quick Pressure Release?

 Keep your face and hands away from the steam as it’s released.
 Don’t release pressure under hanging cabinets, which can be damaged by the steam.

 Q: What is a Natural Pressure Release?

-Following pressure cooking, electric pressure cookers automatically switch to the Keep Warm setting.
-As soon as it switches to the Keep Warm Setting the pressure begins to drop.
-The time it takes for the pressure to release will vary depending on the ingredients and amount of liquid in the pressure cooker.
+The time it takes for the pressure to release naturally will vary depending on the ingredients and amount of liquid in the pressure cooker.
+A natural pressure release can take from 5 to 30 minutes in the electric pressure cooker.

 Q: When do I use a Natural Pressure Release?

 Using a natural pressure release allows the cooking to stop gradually.
 You don’t want to open the valve quickly when the ingredients inside could be foaming.
 You’ll get foam shooting out through the valve, so use a natural pressure release when making steel cut oats, a large pot of soup or pasta.